 Regenerative Medicine describes innovative, outpatient procedures that use the patient’s own unique healing properties to provide significant relief of pain and improvement in function.

-Hope Orthopedics of Oregon currently offers several regenerative procedures, including PRP Injections, EPAT shockwave therapy, Fluid FlowTM amniotic liquid allograft, and Tenex.
+Hope Orthopedics of Oregon currently offers several procedures, including PRP Injections, EPAT shockwave therapy, Fluid FlowTM amniotic liquid allograft, and Tenex.
 Please note a consult is needed prior to performing these procedures.

 Call 503.540.6300 to schedule a consultation with one of our specialists below.

 PRP relies on platelets (cell fragments found in blood) and a variable amount of white blood cells to heal and repair injuries.
 This combination taken from the patient can enhance the body’s natural ability to heal, reduce inflammation in tendons and joints, and accelerate the repair of damaged tendons and ligaments.

 Different types of PRP products are usually given as injections to heal and repair injuries.
 The job of platelets in the body is to help blood clot when there is an injury.
 The cytokines and growth factors that are in platelets can help repair injuries and encourage healing.

 PRP Injections are used for a variety of sports injuries and musculoskeletal conditions including tendon injuries affecting the: